 Pam Wallace has over 20 years in business management with experience in both manufacturing and service industries.
 As Skystone Partners director of business operations, Ms. Wallace is responsible for managing and controlling the firm's finances, policies, information systems and support systems which enable the firm to operate smoothly and effectively.
 Ms. Wallace ensures the firm is in compliance with all government regulations in relations to human resources, insurance policies, workers compensation, taxes, operating permits, and accounting policies and procedures.
-Ms. Wallace holds a bachelor's in Accounting from Indiana Wesleyan University.
-Contact Pam Wallace at 800.883.0801 or via email at email@example.com.
+Pam is an active volunteer with the CF Foundation and holds a bachelor's in Accounting from Indiana Wesleyan University.
+Contact Pam Wallace at 800.883.0801 or via email at firstname.lastname@example.org.

 A distinguished fundraising authority, Bob Pierpont has enabled many of the nation’s leading nonprofit organizations to achieve milestone successes.
 For seventeen years before joining Skystone Partners, he was a senior partner and chairman of Pierpont & Wilkerson Ltd., based in New York.
 His client service activities include capital campaign management, directing major gift programs, conducting fundraising assessments and studies, constituency building and board development.
 Earlier in his career he also served as vice president for development at Mount Sinai Medical Center in New York City and at Widener University in Pennsylvania, his alma mater.
 An active and influential volunteer in professional development circles, Mr. Pierpont is former chair of the board of the Association of Fundraising Professionals (AFP) Foundation for Philanthropy, chaired AFP’s ethics committee and the professional certification board.
 In honor of his contributions to the field of philanthropy, Mr. Pierpont is one of only nine individuals to receive the Association of Fundraising Professionals Founder’s Medallion.
 A 1970 graduate of Harvard's Institute for Educational Management, for more than ten years he served on the faculty of The Fund Raising School at the Center on Philanthropy, where he co-wrote the three day capital campaign course.
 Contact Robert Pierpont at 800.883.0801 or via email at email@example.com.